masumi-network/kodosumi/docs/develop.md

 #### with uvicorn

 Debugging Ray jobs and serve deployments requires remote debugger setup (see [Distributed debugging with](https://docs.ray.io/en/latest/ray-observability/ray-distributed-debugger.html)).
 To debug your `ServeAPI` application you can run and deploy your service with **uvicorn instead of Ray serve**.

 Either launch uvicorn directly with `uvicorn apps.my_service.app:app --port 8005` or extend file `./apps/my_service/app.py` with the following `__main__` section.
-Then invoke the module with `python -m apps.my_service.app.
+Then invoke the module with `python -m apps.my_service.app`.

 ```python
 if __name__ == "__main__":